 What do I do if it rains or worse on my wedding day?

 Go with the flow and embrace the weather!
 Depending on the season your wedding date falls in, hope for sunshine but have a Plan B… just in case.
 And if it rains, your day is not ruined.
 Some of my favorite photographs happened under an umbrella, running from the limo into the church, and dancing in the rain with giant galoshes on!

 Getting Ready in the Morning

-An outdoor ceremony can be such a beautiful backdrop for your wedding!
+If you’re looking to mix it up a little and you like feel of fresh air, an outdoor ceremony can be such a beautiful backdrop for your wedding!
 You can figure out the ideal start time by looking up the sunset time for your wedding day and subtracting two or three hours.
 This will ensure you have a great experience and can take advantage of that beautiful evening light.

 Use as much lighting as possible to add visual interest to your reception!
 Uplighting, pin lights, spotlights, break ups, Christmas lights, dozens of candles are all great ideas!
 For uplighting, champagne, blue, purple, pinks and red look best, but stay away from Green!
 If your reception is outdoors add as much light as you can.
 Hang some white Christmas lights and add lots of candles to add some warmth and ambience to your outdoor wedding reception.